My experience with lovage first began as an experiment…

-In the spring, this perennial is one of the first plants to poke it’s head up in the spring, and it provides a continuous harvest well into the fall.
+In the spring, this perennial is one of the first to poke out of the earth, and provides a continuous harvest well into the fall.

-Lots to Love About Lovage
+Lots To Love About Lovage

 Additionally, it freezes well, so it can be enjoyed all year round.

-Lovage Lemon Chicken
+Lovage and Lemon Roasted Chicken

-- a handful of lovage, leaves and stems
+- 1 handful lovage, leaves and stems

-- one lemon, sliced
+- 1 lemon, sliced

 - 4 whole chicken legs

-- one onion, chopped
+- 1 onion, chopped

-- salt and pepper
+- salt and pepper, to taste

 Preheat oven to 350 degrees Fahrenheit.